Enjoy 10% off with coupon code SAVE10!

 Low-quality faux leather has a lower lifespan compared to real leather.
 It easily cracks and splits as compared to real leather and also becomes more and more uncomfortable as time progresses.
 Unlike real leather, faux leather does not develop patina.
 It is also not breathable and hence becomes uncomfortable when you sweat.
 The smell of faux leather is kind of unpleasant and when it’s hot it tends to get sticky.
 If used in clothing, it does not keep the wearer warm as compared to real leather.

 Leather comes in different shapes, sizes, colors, and durability.
 The five main types of leather are full grain leather, top grain leather, corrected/genuine leather, bonded leather, and faux leather.
-In today’s day and time even though, real leather is considered a luxury material, more and more people are starting to prefer faux leather as its manufacturing does to involve harming animals.
-Faux leather however does not possess the durability of real leather and with time starts to develop cracks and splits that are difficult to repair.
+In today’s day and time even though, real leather is considered a luxury, more and more people are starting to prefer faux leather and its manufacturing does to involve harming animals.
+Faux leather however does not possess the feel of real leather and with time starts to develop cracks and splits that are difficult to repair.